realA10001986/VSR/README.md

 #### If VSR is connected to WiFi network

-- Connect your hand-held/computer to the same WiFi network to which the VSR is connected, and
+- Connect your hand-held/computer to the same WiFi network to which your VSR is connected, and
 - navigate your browser to http://vsr.local

   Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

-  If connecting to http://vsr.local fails due to a name resolution error, you need to find out the VSR's IP address: Hold all three buttons until "ADM" is displayed, release all buttons and afterwards _hold_ button "9".
-The VSR will display its current IP address (a. - b. - c. - d).
-Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on the VSR) in order to enter the Config Portal.
+  If connecting to http://vsr.local fails due to a name resolution error, you need to find out your VSR's IP address: Hold all three buttons until "ADM" is displayed, release all buttons and afterwards _hold_ button "9".
+Your VSR will display its current IP address (a. - b. - c. - d).
+Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as displayed on your VSR) in order to enter the Config Portal.

 In the main menu, click on "Setup" to configure your VSR.